zaheenmunshi/Git-Actions/README.md

 # Git-Actions
-This repo is to learn git hub actions
+This repo is to learn Git Hub Actions